biosimulations/biosimulations/biosimulations/apps/login-frontend/Readme.md

 - [ ] Provide form to collect user profile info, set username
 - [ ] Accept Terms/Conditions
 - [ ] Send data to user API

+## Development

+This app depends on the [ngx-markdown](https://github.com/jfcere/ngx-markdown) library which requires some custom configuration in the angular.json file